-- Procedural Error: A procedural error occurred that significantly impacted the outcome of the investigation or hearing.
+- Procedural Error A procedural error occurred that significantly impacted the outcome of the investigation or hearing.
 This may include a conflict of interest or substantiated bias by the Title IX Coordinator, Investigator or Decision-Maker that affected the outcome.
-A description of the error and its impact on the outcome of the case must be included in the written appeal. - New Evidence: New evidence or information has arisen that was not available or known to the Party during the investigation or hearing, and that could significantly impact the findings.
+A description of the error and its impact on the outcome of the case must be included in the written appeal. - New Evidence New evidence or information has arisen that was not available or known to the Party during the investigation or hearing, and that could significantly impact the findings.
 Information that was known to the Appellant during the investigation or hearing but which they chose not to present is not new information.
-A summary of this new evidence and its potential impact on the investigation findings must be included in the written appeal.

-• Sanctions: The sanctions imposed were substantially disproportionate to the findings.
+A summary of this new evidence and its potential impact on the investigation findings must be included in the written appeal. - Sanctions The sanctions imposed were substantially disproportionate to the findings. - Bias or Conflict The Title IX Coordinator, investigator, or decision-maker had a conflict of interest or bias that affected the outcome.